Rhapsody in August: Production

-Location shooting in Nagasaki began on 22 August 1990, the film's climax at the elementary school with Richard Gere was filmed over three days from the 24th.
-That summer was an especially hot one, Kurosawa filmed multiple retakes but Gere's schedule made it difficult to finish early.
-Additions to the script were made during filming, Kurosawa increased Gere's role in the film, but his contract was only for three weeks.
-Nearly 100 staff members were traveling across Japan which caused logistical problems as they were filming during the Obon holiday, meaning accommodation and transportation were difficult to book.
+Location shooting in Nagasaki began on 22 August 1990.
+The film's climax at the elementary school with Richard Gere was filmed over three days from 24 August.
+That summer was especially hot, and Kurosawa filmed multiple retakes, but Gere's schedule made it difficult to finish early.
+Additions to the script were made during filming, and Kurosawa increased Gere's role, although the actor's contract was only for three weeks.
+Nearly 100 staff members travelled across Japan, causing logistical problems with accommodation and transportation as they were filming during the Obon holiday.

-To film a scene that showed ants marching in a straight line, Kurosawa employed a professor from the Kyoto Institute of Technology to create a pheromone trail leading to Richard Gere's feet.
+To film a scene that showed ants marching in a straight line, Kurosawa employed a professor from the Kyoto Institute of Technology to create a pheromone trail leading to Gere's feet.
 Working with assistant director Toru Tanaka, they encountered difficulties when the ants continually fanned out in different directions instead of following the trail.
 Realizing the soil was absorbing the pheromones too quickly, the production team replaced, dried, and remixed the soil with cement.
 Later scenes involving the use of ants also required a large amount of effort, with Tanaka spending three days on a shot composed of the ants climbing a rose bush.
 According to Donald Richie, the scene could not be completed because the ants were at the wrong altitude, and was only finished after the crew moved the location of the shoot from Gotemba to sea-level Kyoto.

-Kurosawa told Gabriel Garcia Marquez in 1990:
+Kurosawa told Gabriel García Márquez in 1990:

 I have not filmed shockingly realistic scenes which would prove to be unbearable and yet would not explain in and of themselves the horror of the drama.
 What I would like to convey is the type of wounds the atomic bomb left in the heart of our people, and how they gradually began to heal.

-Whereas before he worked with composers to make original music, in his final films Kurosawa began using pre-existing music that acted outside of the narrative world.
+Whereas before he worked with composers to make original music, in his final films Kurosawa began using pre-existing music that played outside of the narrative world.
 Production finished quickly, and the film was ready to view three months before Shochiku's scheduled release date.